 You may have been a CEO in your career or managed teams with aplomb.
 You know how to have hard conversations.
-Yet there is likely to be one meeting you want to avoid as long as possible: sitting down with your elderly parents to discuss a potential move to assisted living.
+Yet there is likely to be one meeting you want to avoid as long as possible: sitting down with your elderly parents to talk about the potential move to assisted living.

 The majority of people want to age in place in their own home — and not just because it’s the house they lived in and loved for decades.
 The unspoken reason so many seniors resist a move to assisted living is that, unconsciously, it signals that their life is coming to a close, says a transition planning coach.